microsoft/powerbi-jupyter/DOCUMENTATION.md

 **Arguments**:

-- `group_id` _string_ - Required.
+- `group_id` _string_ - Optional.
   Id of Power BI Workspace where your report resides.
+If value is not provided, My workspace will be used.

 - `report_id` _string_ - Optional.
   Id of Power BI report.
-To be provided if user wants to view or edit a report.
+Must be provided to view or edit an existing report.

 - `auth` _object_ - Optional.
   We have 3 authentication options to embed a Power BI report: